Recreate your own house bookshelf for a fraction of the cost of one you could find in stores. Use this step by step tutorial to achieve this beauty.

 I have another SUPER exciting project to share with you today!
 I’ve seen a few house-shaped bookshelves in stores before, like this one at Restoration Hardware, and thought, “Pffftt….
 I could make that for way less!”.
 And so I did! lol.
 We needed a new bookshelf for my daughter’s Big Girl Bedroom, and so her House Bookshelf was born.

-It started, as all good wordworking projects do, with a sketch on an old notepad :)
+The house bookshelf started, as all good woodworking projects do, with a sketch on an old notepad :)

 Here’s what you need to do this project at home:

 3/4″ thick MDF – we bought a 4′ x 8’sheet but only used approximately 25% of it for this project

 Paint – we used Behr Vienna Lace

 4’x4′ sheet of 1/4″ thick plywood

 Router table (to cut grooves) can use table saw as well [optional – for the advanced woodworker!]

 Drill press or drill

 Please ensure proper safety equipment and protection are used at all times when handling power tools and completing this woodworking project.